nand-n/gopher/README.md

 - Is commonly used when working with pointers , passing variables memory address to functions , or initializing pointers with existing variables

 The Pointers is a memory adress

+In go , a pointer refers to a varibale that holds the memory adress.
+Pointers are a powerfull feature that allows you to directly manipulate memory and build complex data structure like linkedlist , trees and more .